-CESR accepts graduate research interns during the Spring semester (January – April); Summer (May – August); and the Fall semester (September – December).
-Our interns generally work part-time over the Spring and Fall semesters and full-time over the Summer.
+CESR often takes graduate research interns in Spring Semester (January – April); over summer (May – August); and Fall Semester (September – December).
+Our interns generally work part-time over the Spring and Fall semesters and full-time over the summer.
 Although we are eager to negotiate a relatively consistent schedule, days and hours of work are flexible.
 Interns are based at CESR’s New York office.
 Arrangements for off-site internships may be considered for particularly well-qualified candidates.

-Please send your resumé and a cover letter explaining your interest and specific qualifications to firstname.lastname@example.org.
-Please indicate "Graduate-Level Internship" in your application, and specify in your cover letter which areas of the Center’s program work most interest you and are relevant to your background.
-Applications will be considered on a rolling basis until the date specified above.
-Early applications are strongly encouraged.
+When a call is issued, please send your resume and a cover letter explaining your interest and specific qualifications to firstname.lastname@example.org.
+Please indicate "Graduate-Level Internship" in your application.
+Applications will be considered on a rolling basis until the date specified above (see current openings).
+Early applications are strongly encouraged!
 Only shortlisted applicants will be contacted for interviews.
-Individuals not currently enrolled in a course of graduate study will not be considered.

-Interns contribute substantively to the Center’s work in one or more program areas.
+Interns contribute substantively to the Center’s work in one or more of program areas.
 In particular, interns carry out research that analyzes trends in global policy.
-They also contribute to the Center’s research documenting deprivations of economic and social rights in specific country contexts; this interdisciplinary research deploys social science and statistical methods alongside traditional techniques of human rights reporting, such as legal analysis and narrative testimony.
-Interns are also involved in preparing reports and other advocacy materials based on the findings of such research, to present to relevant institutions at the national and regional levels, and before United Nations bodies.
+They also contribute to the Center’s research documenting deprivations of economic and social rights in specific countries contexts; this interdisciplinary research deploys social science and statistical methods alongside traditional techniques of human rights reporting, such as legal analysis and narrative testimony.
+Interns are also involved in preparing reports and other advocacy materials based on the findings of such research, to present to relevant institutions at the national, regional and United Nations level.
 As a small NGO, the Center has established robust partnerships with national, regional and international organizations that allow for mutual exchange of expertise.
-Interns may also interact with our partners, including by attending meetings and workshops, preparing or delivering presentations, and authoring blog posts and opinion pieces, etc.
+Interns may also interact with our partners, including by attending meetings and workshops, preparing or delivering presentations, authoring blogs posts and opinion pieces, etc.

-• Capacity to read, write and communicate fluently in English;
+- Capacity to read, write and communicate in English;

-• Strong writing and communication skills, including an ability to clearly explain complex technical issues in accessible language and synthesize and evaluate data;
+- Strong writing and communication skills, including an ability to clearly explain complex technical issues in an accessible language and synthesize and evaluate data;

-• Knowledge of human rights standards and mechanisms, particularly those relating to economic, social and cultural rights;
+- Knowledge of human rights, particularly economic, social and cultural rights;